oakfeiwang/FSD_TDT5/README.md

 * `run_p2a_fsd_tfidf.py`
 * `run_p2a_fsd_word2vec.py`

+Run `ground_truth.py` before the experiments.

-The experiments can be run by
+These Python files can be run by
 ```
 python filename
 ```